-Figure 3-2 shows the dissimilarity between each of the identified race and ethnic groups and the jurisdictions White population, in both the County of Orange and Newport Beach.
+Figure 3-2 shows the dissimilarity between each of the identified race and ethnic groups and the jurisdictions.
+White population, in both the County of Orange and Newport Beach.
 The higher scores indicate higher levels of segregation among those racial and ethnic group.
-The White (non-Hispanic or Latino) population makes up most of the City's population at approximately 79.5 percent according to the 2018 ACS estimates, as well as most of the County's population at 61.7 percent of the total population.
-The race and ethnic groups with the highest scores were the Native Hawaiian population (44.5) and people who reported as Other (51.3).
-Additionally, those who reported Black and the American Indian population had dissimilarity indices of 37.8 and 37.4 respectively.
+The White (non-Hispanic or Latino) population makes up most of the City's population at approximately 79.5 percent according to the

-13 Allen, James P. and Turner, Eugene.
+12 Allen, James P. and Turner, Eugene.
 "Changing Faces, Changing Places: Mapping Southern California".
 California State University, Northridge, (2002).